Southwest Salad with Avocado Dressing

 Pro tip: Check out these helpful tips from Avocados From Mexico to ensure your avocado is perfectly ripe.

-To put everything together: In a large bowl, toss the chopped romaine lettuce with tomatoes, black beans, corn, red onion, jicama, cheese, and sliced/diced chicken.
+To assemble the salad: In a large bowl, toss the chopped romaine lettuce with tomatoes, black beans, corn, red onion, jicama, cheese, and sliced/diced chicken.
 Drizzle and toss with avocado dressing just before serving.
 Enjoy!

 Variations